No767/Miku-Bot/contributing.md

 Once you have the discord bot up, there's a few things that needs to be done before development can begin.

 1. Follow the steps in [Installing Dependencies](#installing-dependencies) to get all of the dependencies installed.
-2. Now create a shell that pipenv needs.
+2. Now create a shell that Poetry needs.
 Run the following command:

     ```sh
-    pipenv shell
+    poetry shell
     ```

 3. To run Miku, run the following command: